 I have DID through child hood trauma so it really was beautifully and articulately put across.
 It’s brilliant that the explanation of where it comes from was portrayed in that as lots of people darent go there even now with the taboos surrounding it.
 I am so pleased it’s out there.

 I'm a film student making a documentary about community care treatment of severe mental illness; I was in the audience at your last showing of Busy Inside in NYC and it brought me to tears.
-I have bipolar disorder, and I thought your approach with the patients was honest, intimate, compassionate, and totally unbiased.
+I thought your approach with the patients was honest, intimate, compassionate, and totally unbiased.